Midøya

-Midøya (sometimes called Mia) is an island in Molde Municipality in Møre og Romsdal county, Norway.
+Midøya (sometimes nicknamed Mia) is an island in Molde Municipality in Møre og Romsdal county, Norway.
 The 13.6 km2 island sits at the entrance to the Romsdalsfjorden between the islands of Dryna and Otrøya.
-Until 1965, the island was divided between the municipalities of Sør-Aukra and Vatne.
 The Midsund Bridge connects this island to the village of Midsund on the neighboring island of Otrøya.

+History

+Prior to 1902, the island was divided between Skodje Municipality (southwestern half) and Aukra Municipality (northeastern half).
+In 1902, the part of the island belonging to Skodje Municipality was transferred to the new Vatne Municipality.
+In 1924, the part belonging to Aukra Municipality became part of the new Sør-Aukra Municipality.
+In 1965, the whole island became part of the new Midsund Municipality.
+In 2020, the island became part of Molde Municipality.